argosopentech/argos-translate/README.md

 Open source offline translation app written in Python.
 Uses OpenNMT for translations, SentencePiece for tokenization, Stanza for sentence boundary detection, and Tkinter for GUI.

-Argos Translate supports installing model files which are a zip archive with an ".argosmodel" extension that contain an OpenNMT CTranslate model, a SentencePiece model, a Stanza tokenizer model,and metadata about the model.
+Argos Translate supports installing model files which are a zip archive with an ".argosmodel" extension that contain an OpenNMT CTranslate model, a SentencePiece model, a Stanza tokenizer model, and metadata about the model.
 Pretrained models can be downloaded [here](https://drive.google.com/drive/folders/11wxM3Ze7NCgOk_tdtRjwet10DmtvFu3i).
 To install a model click "Install model" from the toolbar in the GUI and select your model file.
 By default models are stored in ~/.argos-translate, this can be changed in settings.py.

 ## Models
 The models are a work in progress and are being trained using [this](https://github.com/argosopentech/onmt-models) training script.